 The New Zealand Tech Alliance is a group of independent technology associations from across New Zealand that work together to ensure a strong voice for technology.Visit Tech Alliance

 Real use cases utilising Location information in Blockchain

-Join like-minded BlockchainNZ and LocationTech members at this combined networking event, exploring real use cases of using location information in Blockchain.
+Join like-minded BlockchainNZ and LocationTech members online, exploring real use cases of using location information in Blockchain.

 Our guest speakers will share their experiences and knowledge, including case studies, challenges and opportunities:

 - Sharing trusted data in the Primary Industries sector, Klaeri Schelhowe, Delivery Director, Trust Alliance New Zealand